arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/01-service-bus.md

 This allows you to easily deserialize into different message formats or reuse existing (de)serialization capabilities that you already have without altering the message router.

 You start by implementing an `IMessageBodySerializer`.
 The following example shows how an expected type can be transformed to something else.
-The result type (in this case `OrderBatch`) will be then be used to check if there is an `IAzureServiceBusMessageHandler` registered with that message type.
+The result type (in this case `OrderBatch`) will then be used to check if there is an `IAzureServiceBusMessageHandler` registered for that message type.

 ```csharp
 using Arcus.Messaging.Pumps.Abstractions.MessageHandling;